sornas/site-v2/website/pages/gamejam_en.md

 The event will be held remotely in [LiU Game Jam's Discord server](https://discord.gg/eHgXYMS).

+# Spring Game Jam 2021

+It is soon time for this years edition of Spring Game Jam!
+It is time the 7th-9th May to take out the keyboards, drawingpads and microphones for a weekend filled with gamecreation.
+Because of persistent sickness throughout the world, this jam will be held remotely via [Liu Game Jam's Discord server](https://discord.gg/eHgXYMS).
+Also take a look at our [Facebook event](https://www.facebook.com/events/718957842117923) and join our [Itch.io](https://itch.io/jam/spring-game-jam-2021).

 <h4 class="highlight">What is a game jam?</h4>

 A game jam is an event where programmers, artists and gamers come together to create games; both computer games and board games.